 This app allows you to use over 900 lessons and 8,000 audio files to improve your fluency.
 Most of the sentences in the lessons are supplemented by audio recordings, so you can click on them to listen to the pronunciation and intonation.
 You can even record yourself reading the sentences and compare them with the original.
-All lessons are arranged in categories (such as Regular English, Business English, Interview English, Travel English etc.) and built around real life topics and situations making it appropriate for different age groups and levels.
+All lessons are arranged in categories (such as Regular English, Business English, Interview English, Travel English etc.) and built around real-life topics and situations making it appropriate for different age groups and levels.

 Phrasalstein – phrasal verbs (by Cambridge Learning, Cambridge University Press)

 As the fun app boldly claims, it will help you “lose your fear of the horrifying phrasal verbs once and for all”.
 Phrasalstein uses the classic horror movie theme and contains 100 commonly used phrasal verbs illustrated with humorous animations.
 Each phrasal verb has a definition (a well-known meaning), translation into a chosen language (English, Spanish, Italian, French, Portuguese, German, and Russian), example sentence, and other meanings, if any.
 After studying the verbs, you can take a quiz to check what you have learned.
-This requires Adobe Air which you can download for free from iTunes or Google Play Store.

 Supporting platforms: iOS and Android, see quizlet.com.

 Increase your arsenal of English words through this app.
 For this, you expand your vocabulary through flashcards and other types of game modes which you can do anywhere, anytime.